Statistical inference for association studies in the presence of binary outcome misclassification: Introduction

-Numerous researchers instead assume that sensitivity and specificity may be considered constant \citep{magder1997logistic, daniel2003binomial, trangucci2022identified, carroll2006measurement, stamey2004parameter, xia2018bayesian, rekaya2016analysis}.
-In such cases, misclassification rates are often either assumed to be known \citep{magder1997logistic, trangucci2022identified} or estimated via validation data \citep{stamey2004parameter, carroll2006measurement}.
-In the event that an outcome measure has previously studied sensitivity and specificity rates, as is common for commercially available diagnostic tests, EM algorithm methods exist to incorporate that information into the fitting of logistic regression models, resulting in unbiased estimates of odds ratios \citep{magder1997logistic}.
-For cases where internal validation data are present, Carroll and colleagues \cite{carroll2006measurement} develop general expressions for likelihood functions that take imperfect outcome measurement into account.
-These methods rely on the availability of gold standard measures, which are not feasible in numerous biomedical and public health settings \citep{Faraone1994measuring, oneill2015measuring}.
-In contrast, fully Bayesian methods may be used to estimate constant misclassification rates in the absence of a gold standard, but such methods rely on strict and difficult prior elicitation strategies \citep{daniel2003binomial, rekaya2016analysis} or an additional assumption of equal sensitivity and specificity \citep{smith2013genome, rekaya2001threshold}.
+Numerous researchers assume that sensitivity and specificity may be considered constant. \citep{magder1997logistic, daniel2003binomial, trangucci2022identified, carroll2006measurement, stamey2004parameter, xia2018bayesian, rekaya2016analysis} In such cases, misclassification rates are often either assumed to be known or estimated via validation data. \citep{magder1997logistic, trangucci2022identified, carroll2006measurement} In the event that an outcome measure has previously studied sensitivity and specificity rates, as is common for commercially available diagnostic tests, EM algorithm methods exist to incorporate that information into the fitting of logistic regression models, resulting in unbiased estimates of odds ratios. \citep{magder1997logistic} For cases where internal validation data are present, Carroll and colleagues develop general expressions for likelihood functions that take imperfect outcome measurement into account.\cite{carroll2006measurement} These methods rely on the availability of gold standard measures, which are not feasible in numerous biomedical and public health settings. \citep{Faraone1994measuring, oneill2015measuring} In contrast, fully Bayesian methods may be used to estimate constant misclassification rates in the absence of a gold standard, but such methods rely on strict and difficult prior elicitation strategies or an additional assumption of equal sensitivity and specificity. \citep{daniel2003binomial, rekaya2016analysis, rekaya2001threshold}

-The impact of misclassification has also been considered for estimates of outcome prevalence.
-Econometricians have used partial identifiability to address misclassification and estimate population rates of SARS CoV-2 infection \citep{ziegler2020binary, manski2021estimating}, but these methods do not readily extend to association studies.
+In addition to association studies, the impact of outcome misclassification has also been considered for estimates of prevalence.
+Econometricians have used partial identifiability to address misclassification and estimate population rates of SARS CoV-2 infection,\citep{ziegler2020binary, manski2021estimating} but these methods do not readily extend to association studies.
 Misclassification can also impact variance estimation in prevalence studies.
-Ge et al. \cite{ge2023enhanced} derive an estimable variance component that is induced by misclassification in certain testing applications, but their methods also rely on known sensitivity and specificity rates.
+Ge et al. derive an estimable variance component that is induced by misclassification in certain testing applications, but their methods also rely on known sensitivity and specificity rates.\cite{ge2023enhanced}